aehasan/CS125QuizPrepSpring21/week0/quizPrep.md

    <details>
    <summary>Spoiler!</summary>

    Declaring a variable of type int with the name i.
    </details>
       <br></br>

     i = 0;

-         *At this point i has already been declared.
+         //At this point i has already been declared.

    <details>
    <summary>Spoiler!</summary>

    Setting a variable of type integer equal to 0.
    </details>
       <br></br>